zq99/openai-vba-framework/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/zq99/openai-vba-framework/blob/main/LICENSE)

-OpenAI-VBA-Framework is a toolkit for developers looking to create applications in VBA that interact with OpenAI's large language models such as GPT-4 and ChatGPT.
-This framework provides a suite of classes to facilitate smooth integration with OpenAI's API.
+OpenAI-VBA-Framework is a toolkit for developers looking to create applications in VBA that interact with OpenAI's large language models such as GPT-4, ChatGPT and DALL-E. This framework provides a suite of classes to facilitate smooth integration with OpenAI's API.

 ## Main Classes
 1. `clsOpenAI` - Main class to interact with OpenAI